Arts Remembrance: Maggie Smith

 The late Maggie Smith in A Room With a View.

 To try and summarize the long and illustrious acting career of the late Dame Maggie Smith is a task for expert crafters of obituaries and biographies.
-She’s won numerous prestigious awards for her decades of work including Oscars, Emmys, BAFTAs, and a Tony award.
-Critics tend to bookend Smith’s career between two of her most memorable roles: the fiery, iconoclastic school teacher in The Prime of Miss Jean Brodie, which won her a 1969 Best Actress Oscar and, beginning in 2010, the dour, witty Dowager Countess of Downton Abbey.
-Of course, there were literally hundreds of performances in between, spanning a career of forty plus years.
+She’s won numerous prestigious awards for her decades of work, including Oscars, Emmys, BAFTAs, and a Tony award.
+Critics tend to bookend Smith’s career between two of her most memorable roles: the fiery, iconoclastic school teacher in The Prime of Miss Jean Brodie, which won her a 1969 Best Actress Oscar, and, beginning in 2010, the dour, witty Dowager Countess of Downton Abbey.
+Of course, there were literally hundreds of performances in between, spanning a career of 40 plus years.

 Smith’s recent death at age 89 is generating fond appreciation for her performances over the last two decades, a rare occurrence given the reality that many actresses’ box office appeal and job offers taper off as they grow older.
 Not so Dame Maggie.
-She delivered some of her most enduring work in recent efforts on TV and in film, including Downtown Abbey, the Harry Potter movie franchise (playing a prim witchy headmistress), and an engaging 2015 art house film, The Lady in the Van.
+She delivered some of her most enduring work in recent efforts on TV and in film, including Downton Abbey, the Harry Potter movie franchise (playing a prim, witchy headmistress), and an engaging 2015 art house film, The Lady in the Van.
 Directed by Nicholas Hytner, the movie (Arts Fuse review) is based on the true story of playwright Alan Bennett, who, in the ’70s, allowed an eccentric homeless pensioner (played by Smith) to park her broken down van in his driveway.
 This performance gave the actress an opportunity to shine in a type of role she wasn’t normally cast in.
 Her character, Miss Shepherd, did not hold wealth or prestige or authority.
 There was no finery, no luxury: only a woman who had lived a long life who found herself in old age with very little to call her own — except her memories, her uncompromising personality, and her survival skills.
 It’s an incandescent performance that’s full of pathos, pain, and humor.

 In addition to this stellar performance, there’s another that’s long been my favorite for its subtlety, nuance, and outstanding artistic restraint: Charlotte Bartlett in 1985’s A Room with a View.
 Arguably the first Merchant-Ivory film to reach a widespread audience and enter the cinematic mainstream, it is the story of a passionate romance and the upheaval it causes in a young English woman’s life when she goes on a chaperoned holiday in Italy.
 In what many call her breakout role, Helena Bonham-Carter plays Lucy Honeychurch with delightful quirkiness and humor, a spirited girl come of age who’s forced to behave within the confines of her class-conscious English upbringing.
-Her chaperone, Charlotte. is portrayed as an elderly spinster, officious and put-upon, seemingly incapable of enjoying even life’s small pleasures, from food and drink to beautiful scenery.
+Her chaperone, Charlotte, is portrayed as an elderly spinster, officious and put-upon, seemingly incapable of enjoying even life’s small pleasures, from food and drink to beautiful scenery.
 Charlotte seems constantly irritated during their travels, and constantly scolds Lucy for behaving in a fashion unseemly for a lady.
 When George (Julian Sands), a romantic young swain staying in their hotel, steals a kiss from Lucy one day in the golden Tuscan countryside, Charlotte is scandalized and determined to keep the two lovers apart.

 The scene that really shines for me occurs just before the illicit, impulsive kiss in a sun-drenched meadow when George stumbles upon Lucy.
 Prior to this pivotal moment, Charlotte meets up with her friend Eleanor Lavish (Dame Judi Dench), a writer of romantic novels who is also in Italy.
 The two have a picnic lunch in the fateful meadow.
 Charlotte is excited to be in Eleanor’s worldly presence, even though her prim nature would seem to be in sharp contrast to Eleanor’s knowing smirks and scandalous bits of gossip.
 Dench creates a rich character in the dilettantish novelist whose dabbling in prurient storytelling thrills the repressed Charlotte.
 When Charlotte refers to travels in her youth, Eleanor giggles, insinuating Charlotte had an “adventure.”
 Charlotte’s downward glance, slightly embarrassed, cannot hide a demure smile of remembrance.